departement-maine-et-loire/transferticketentity/README.md

 ## Documentation

 To configure entity transfer prerequisites :

+- In Administration > Profile > YourProfile > Assistance > Ticket : Update must be checked.

 - Allow transfer function : defines whether transfer is allowed to the entity and associated groups
 - Assigned group required to make a transfer :